brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 **SYSTEM = CLOSED**

-Nothing continues.

 ---

-## 4D Unicode Map Integration
+## 4D UNICODE MAP

 The **4D Unicode map** lies directly over the Domein.

 It transforms every projected signal into discrete Unicode positions.

-### At SSS level this enables:
+At SSS level this enables:

-- field position in four dimensions
+- field position in 4 dimensions
 - angular deviation per axis
-- natural/ruis distinction through pattern coherence
+- natural / ruis distinction through visible coherence

 The map does not: